ingeniousname/ingeniousname/README.md

 I am a second year undergraduate computer science student at Warsaw University of Technology.

-Passionate about: C/C++ and low level stuff, computer graphics, algorithms, writing games
+Passionate about: C/C++ and low level stuff, algorithms

 Hates: Matlab, anything they force me to do at uni